-More than one-third of the Board comprises Independent Non-executive Directors.
+One-third of the Board comprises Independent Non-executive Directors.
 In accordance with the Listing Rules, every Independent Non-executive Director has provided an annual confirmation of his independence to the Company.
 The Company considers that they satisfy the independence requirements.

-Biographical details of the Board members which include relationships among members of the Board are set out on pages 28 and 29 of this Annual Report.
+Biographical details of the Board members which include relationships among members of the Board are set out on pages 29 and 30 of this Annual Report.